jeffreymb/HearsayRequireJSBundle/README.md

 ## Overview ##

-This bundle provides integration of the [RequireJS][1] library into Symfony2.
+This bundle provides integration of the [RequireJS][1] library into Symfony.

 ## Installation ##